The Québec maritime Blog

 The road to Kegaska, from the Innu tshakashekau (“mountain with a steep slope at its peak”) will take you through the villages of Aguanish (from akwan, meaning “shelter,” and ish, meaning “small”) and Natashquan, where the community of Nutashkuan is located (which means “where one hunts for bear”).

 At the end of Route 138, board the Bella Desgagnés to continue your journey eastward, along the Lower North Shore, all the way to Blanc-Sablon.
 You’ll get a chance to visit the communities of Unamen Shipu (from unamen, meaning “red ochre,” and shipu, meaning “river”), La Romaine and Pakua Shipi (meaning “river of sand”).
 Residents of Pakua Shipi still practise traditional Innu activities, including hunting, trapping, fishing and making handcrafted items.

 Your visit to Côte-Nord will reveal many secrets about the Innu people and their incredibly rich culture.
-Are you ready to set off on an adventure?

 The Innu (once called Montagnais) are an Algonquian-speaking people living along the north shore of the St. Lawrence (in Côte-Nord); their language, Innu-aimun, is part of the Cree language group and is unrelated to neighbouring Inuit languages.

 Please note that the translations of terms from Indigenous languages found in this blog post are based on a variety of sources and that other translations or interpretations may exist.
 Much of the information in this post comes from the Commission de la toponymie du Québec website.